"Make your life a dream, and a dream, a reality." Antoine de Saint Exupéry

 (2014).
 Philippe Bouquillion is an eminent researcher at the famous LabSIC (Laboratoire des Sciences de l'Information et de la Communication), Research Center for Information and

-French scholar of the Cultural and Creative Industries, Bernard Miège.
+of the cultural and creative industries, Bernard Miège.

 - Ruth Towse (LSE alumna, former LSE, Bournemouth University, Erasmus University

 Rotterdam), British Professor Emerita of Economics of Creative Industries, Cultural Economics and Economics of Copyright, author of "Singers in the

 Marketplace: The Economics of the Singing Profession" (with Claus Moser, 1993), "A Handbook of Cultural Economics" (2003), "The Internet and the Mass Media" (with Lucy Küng and Robert G. Picard,

 2008), "A Textbook of Cultural Economics" (2010), "Handbook on the Digital Creative Economy" (2013), "Advanced Introduction to Cultural Economics" (2014)